LucasSaylor/Housing-Data-Machine-Learning/ReadMe.md

 ## Conclusion

 Overall, for this data set the original data appeared to perform the best using the r^2 and mse evaluation metrics.
 Data transformations were not necessary for this data set.
 Some future features that would be interesting to add are adding amenities such as air conditions (central air or window units), garden house/external storage, quality of appliances, yard condition, etc. All of these features and other potential predictors would change the model and allow for more data analysis.
 However, the current Realter API does not provide this information so another API or dataset would need to be found.
+Another limitation was that the free API only provided 200 rows of housing data.
+The API would need to be upgraded to receive more data lines.